Chefs Notes

 3:06 pm - Cream

-After the thyme had heated enough to start flavouring the sauce (about 1 minute after adding it into the pan) I add in 1 cup of whipping cream.
+After the thyme had heated enough to start flavouring the sauce (about 1 minute after adding it into the pan) I added in 1 cup of whipping cream.
 Don't skimp here.
 Use whipping cream.
 Any other dairy will split because of the lower fat content.
 Also, this dish already has about 1 cup of cheese in it, and we are going to be adding more.
-Low fat, went out the window a while ago.
+Low fat went out the window a while ago.
 Just embrace it, you will be happy you did.

 3:07 pm - Cheese